 Therefore, investing in good quality antivirus, staying away from programs without proper security authentication, changing passwords regularly, and being extra careful while browsing can help prevent online identity thefts.

 One can also make use of Virtual Private Network technology (VPN) to encrypt their traffic data.
-By using a VPN service, an internet user is essentially rerouting their internet traffic through secure server tunnels, so that every data being transmitted through a LAN or Wi-Fi connection will stay encrypted.
+By using a VPN service (such as the ones listed here), an internet user is essentially rerouting their internet traffic through secure server tunnels, so that every data being transmitted through a LAN or Wi-Fi connection will stay encrypted.
 Therefore, even if your computer has malware in it, the data processed by such malware will not reach the intended hacker due to data encryption.

 Furthermore, using a VPN will also help you stay anonymous, and it will be extremely difficult for hackers or even other organizations to track your whereabouts, which will come in handy when it comes to protecting sensitive personal data.